Flora Karimova: Social and political activities

 In 1988 in Karabakh a big area of forest named Topkhana was cut down by Armenians.
 It caused to rise a tension in Baku and thousands of people protested against it.
 Later this problem turned a War when Armenians demanded illegally Karabakh to include as a part of Armenia.

 Flora Karimova joined the rally of defence of the rights of Azerbaijan which later turned a political campaign of National Independence Movement and became one of civil right activist and renounced public figure.
 She was entitled to Lady (Khanym) due to her gallantry, honesty and honorable public affairs.

 In 1988 her records began to be terminated and almost half of her archive was undermined by Soviet Authority to punish and deter her from her political movement.
 Nothing prevented her from her combat.
 Flora Karimova was first ever Azerbaijan modern woman social freedom and human rights activist.
 Her great valour was when Soviet Army attacked Azerbaijan killing millions of civilian in January 19 night.
 Next day Flora Karimova rebelled against Soviet Authority marching with women in streets among tanks.
-Whereupon one of tank near Philarmonic Hall drove toward flock of people.
+Whereupon one of tank near Philharmonic Hall drove toward flock of people.
 Upon realising tank at speed coming everyone rushed out of scene except Flora Khanum who interrupted the Russian's tanks to enter second time to city to shed blood 1990, January 21 as she stood still in front of tanks and stretching her arms.
 Tank stopped straight very close to her and did not move forward.

 She played a significant role in the way of regaining Independence in Azerbaijan of Russia second time and establishing Modern Republic State.
 She served boldly for Freedom of Azerbaijan and the genuine right of Karabakh.
 She was one close fighter friend of Azerbaijan Independence Leader Abulfaz Elchibey (Əbülfəz Elçibəy).
 Since 1995 Flora Karimova disagreed Heydar Aliyev's government and began to struggle for human rights and democracy in Azerbaijan.
 She had organised and initiated considerably important campaigns for Democratic values and human rights in Baku and became one successful public figure in her struggling period.